Lead Opinion

 A. In the case of an individual described in subsection (a)(1)(B) of this section, the State shall seek adjustment or recovery from the individual’s estate or upon sale of the property subject to a lien imposed on account of medical assistance paid on behalf of the individual.

-B. In the case of an individual who was 55 years of age or older when the individual received such medical assistance, the State shall seek adjustment or recovery from the individual‘s estate, but only for medical assistance consisting of — (i) nursing facility services, home and community-based services, and related hospital and prescription drug services, or (ii) at the option of the State, any items or services under the State plan.
+B. In the case of an individual who was 55 years of age or older when the individual received such medical assistance, the State shall seek adjustment or recovery from the individual’s estate, but only for medical assistance consisting of — (i) nursing facility services, home and community — based services, and related hospital and prescription drug services, or (ii) at the option of the State, any items or services under the State plan.

-For purposes of this subsection, the term “estate,” with respect to a deceased individual —
+For purposes of this subsection, the term “estate,” with respect to a deceased individual—

 A. shall include all real and personal property and other assets included within the individual’s estate, as defined for purposes of State probate law; and

-B. may include, at the option of the State (and shall include, in the case of an individual to whom paragraph (1)(C)(i) applies), any other real and personal property and other assets in which the individual had any legal title or interest at the time of death (to the extent of such interest), including such assets conveyed to a survivor, heir, or assign of the deceased individual through joint tenancy, tenancy in common, survivorship, life estate, living trust, or other arrangement.
+B. may include, at the option of the State (and shall include, in the case of an individual to whom paragraph (l)(C)(i) applies), any other real and personal property and other assets in which the individual had any legal title or interest at the time of death (to the extent of such interest), including such assets conveyed to a survivor, heir, or assign of the deceased individual through joint tenancy, tenancy in common, survivor-ship, life estate, living trust, or other arrangement.

-Nor could the State recover from Orville Bruce‘s estate because the General Assembly has not taken the step required by
+Nor could the State recover from Orville Bruce’s estate because the General Assembly has not taken the step required by Section 1396p(b)(4)B to adopt a definition of estate for the purpose of Medicaid recovery to include such property.
+For example, the New Jersey legislature, unlike Missouri, has adopted a definition of estate that includes:

-[A]ll real and personal property and other assets included in the recipient‘s estate as defined in N.J.S.
-3B:1-1, as well as any other real and personal property and other assets in which the recipient had any legal title or interest at the time of death, to the extent of that interest, including assets conveyed to a survivor, heir or assign of the recipient through joint tenancy, tenancy in common, survivorship, life estate, living trust or other arrangement.
+[A]ll real and personal property and other assets included in the recipient’s estate as defined in N.J.S.
+3B:1-1, as well as any other real and personal property and other assets in which the recipient had any legal title or interest at the time of death, to the extent of that interest, including assets conveyed to a survivor, heir or assign of the recipient through joint tenancy, tenancy in common, sur-vivorship, life estate, living trust or other arrangement.

 Each recipient of a recoverable transfer of a decedent’s property shall be liable to account for a pro rata share of the value of all such property received, to the extent necessary to discharge the statutory allowances to the decedent’s surviving spouse and dependent children, and claims remaining unpaid after application of the decedent’s estate[.]